 The morning mist is clearing slowly and light rain starts.
 We don’t miss the hot sun today, but welcome the cooler weather and decide to go to the viewpoint the next day.
 We meet the lovely Gurung family owners of the guesthouse and arrange with them to have a campfire tonight.

 The food is just as tasty but more expensive here than in lower altitudes, but everything needs to be carried here on foot.
-We enjoy the peaceful landscape, have a short walk around and meet another group of tourists from Australia.
+We enjoy the peaceful landscape, have a short walk around, and meet another group of tourists from Australia.

-Campfire is postponed for tomorrow, as heavy rain starts before sunset.
+The campfire is postponed for tomorrow, as heavy rain starts before sunset.
 It’s our excuse for an early night and hope for better weather tomorrow.

 Stunning view of village with mountains in backdrop.